MultiSafepay/odoo/README.md

 ## Installation on a Self-Hosted or Docker Odoo Instance

 This method applies to administrators with direct access to the Odoo server.
-Unlike the manual upload through the backend, the module must be deployed directly on the server.
+In this case, the module must be deployed directly on the server.
 You can use an existing custom addons directory, or create a new one.

 1. Edit the configuration file (`odoo.conf`).
 Add (or update) the `addons_path` entry to include the directory where the module is located:
    ```